Sequedex/Sequedex-build/README_BUILD.txt

 data subdirectory should be populated with data modules to be included in the sequedex distribution you are building.
 Note: additional data modules may be added later by the user but at least one data module is required to run Sequedex.
-The easiest way to populate the data directory is to find sequedex.zip in the release, unzip it, and copy the files in sequedex/data directory.
+The easiest way to populate the data directory is download sequedex.zip or sequedex.tgz from the release assets, then uncompress.
+This will generate a directory called sequedex, which contains all the files, including executables, needed to run Sequedex.
+Copy the files in sequedex/data to <git-top-level>/data.
 For example, from the command line on Linux or Mac:

 cp -rp <path-to-unzipped-sequedex-dir>/data/* <git-top-level>/data